 Figures 3, 4 and 5 show water levels prior to, and after the establishment of the IGUCA order.
 The black vertical line marks 1984, when the Burrton IGUCA Order was enacted.
-Note that groundwater levels are relatively stable in the area and do not vary much before and after 1984.
+It is noted that groundwater levels are relatively stable in the area and do not vary much before versus after 1984.